-Our military services business, which accounted for approximately 11% of our total premiums and ASO fees for the six months ended June 30, 2010, primarily consists of the TRICARE South Region contract.
-The original 5-year South Region contract expired March 31, 2009 and was extended through March 31, 2010.
-On March 3, 2010, we were notified that the Department of Defense TRICARE Management Activity, or TMA, exercised its options to extend the TRICARE South Region contract for Option Period VII and Option Period VIII.
-The exercise of these option periods extends the TRICARE South Region contract through March 31, 2011.
+Our military services business, which accounted for approximately 11% of our total premiums and ASO fees for the nine months ended September 30, 2010, primarily consists of the TRICARE South Region contract.
+The original 5-year South Region contract expired March 31, 2009 and was extended through March 31, 2011.
+On October 5, 2010, we were notified that the Department of Defense TRICARE Management Activity, or TMA, intends to negotiate with us for an extension of our administration of the TRICARE South Region contract, comprised of a one year option period from April 1, 2011 through March 31, 2012.
+There can be no assurance, however, that the contract will be extended.
 The contract's transition provisions require the continuation of certain activities, primarily claims processing, during a wind-down period lasting approximately six months following the expiration date.
 Claims incurred on or prior to the expiration date would continue to be processed during the wind-down period under the terms existing prior to the expiration date.

 As required under the current contract, the target underwritten health care cost and underwriting fee amounts for each option period are negotiated.
 Any variance from the target health care cost is shared with the federal government.
 Accordingly, events and circumstances not contemplated in the negotiated target health care cost amount may have a material adverse effect on us.
 These changes may include an increase or reduction in the number of persons enrolled or eligible to enroll due to the federal government's decision to increase or decrease U.S. military deployments.
-In the event government reimbursements were to decline from projected amounts, our failure to reduce the health care costs associated with these programs may have a material adverse effect on our results of operations, financial position, and cash flows.
+In the event government reimbursements were to decline from projected amounts, any failure to reduce the health care costs associated with these programs may have a material adverse effect on our results of operations, financial position, and cash flows.

-In July 2009, we were notified by the Department of Defense, or DOD, that we were not awarded the third generation TRICARE program contract for the South Region which had been subject to competing bids.
+In July 2009, we were notified by the Department of Defense, or DoD, that we were not awarded the third generation TRICARE program contract for the South Region which had been subject to competing bids.
 We filed a protest with the Government Accountability Office, or GAO, in connection with the award to another contractor citing discrepancies between the award criteria and procedures prescribed in the request for proposals issued by the DoD and those that appear to have been used by the DoD in making its contractor selection.
 In October 2009, we learned that the GAO had upheld our protest, determining that the TMA evaluation of our proposal had unreasonably failed to fully recognize and reasonably account for the likely cost savings associated with our record of obtaining network provider discounts from our established network in the South Region.
 On December 22, 2009, we were advised that TMA notified the GAO of its intent to implement corrective action consistent with the discussion contained within the GAO's decision with respect to our protest.
-On July 15, 2010, TMA issued its latest amendment to the request for proposal requesting from offerors final proposal revisions to address health care cost savings resulting from provider network discounts in the South Region.
-On July 30, 2010, we submitted our proposal revisions.
+On October 22, 2010, TMA issued its latest amendment to the request for proposal requesting from offerors final proposal revisions to address, among other things, health care cost savings resulting from provider network discounts in the South Region.
+The final proposal revisions are due on November 9, 2010.